epics-rip/ChannelFinderService/README.md

         * Add an additional property with name "Value" and with the script name as value (e.g. "id.bat").

+  1. Authentication/Authorization using Files (For development and testing)

+    *** Create the File Realm for Service Authentication/Authorization

+      * Login to the Glassfish admin console.

+      * Open "Common Tasks" / "Configuration" / "server-config" / "Security" / "Realms".

+      * Create a new realm called "channelfinder", setting the "Class Name" to "com.sun.enterprise.security.auth.realm.file.FileRealm", the "JAAS Context" to "fileRealm" , and ther "Key File" to "${com.sun.aas.instanceRoot}/config/keyfile"

+    *** Manage Users for Determining Group Membership

+      * New users can be added to the Key File using the server-config/Realms/channelfinder manage users page.

+      * The userid, password, and group can be assigned via the manage users config page.

   2. Authentication/Authorization using LDAP

     *** Install an LDAP Server